giuliachiola/super-blog-content/projects/super-blog.md

 ---
 title: Super blog
-quote: It's a bad plan that admits <br>of no modification.
+quote: It's a bad plan that admits <br class="u-ty-break-t">of no modification
 quoteAuthor: Publilius Syrus

 date: 2021-01-02